borisbelmar/arrow-navigation/README.md

 ### groups-config:change

 This event is triggered when the groups configuration is changed.
 The event will receive the groups configuration as a parameter.

+### elements:register-end

+This event is triggered when the elements are registered.
+The event will not receive any parameter.

 # Using with CDN